lino-framework/book/docs/dev/install.rst

         $ . ~/virtualenvs/a/bin/activate

-You might add above line to your :xfile:`.bashrc` file if you currently don't plan to work on any other project which requires a different environment.
+In a normal situation, all your Lino projects can use the same virtual environment.
+So you might add above line to your :xfile:`.bashrc` file if you currently don't plan to work on any other project which requires a different environment.

-You might prefer to create a new environment for every project and store it below your project directory (see below `Project directories`_).
-This makes sense on a production server (more about this in :ref:`lino.admin.env`.), but on a developer machine it is usually not necessary and would be a waste of disk space.

 Get the sources
 ===============